Do we travel to escape reality? My grandmother has a very specific view of people who travel a lot, especially older people.

 It really is going in the right direction, but still there are many people are still stuck in the old mindset of how you only allowed one gap year to travel and then you must come home and get a ‘real’ job and a ‘real’ life.

-Today we’re much more open to open ended traveling, freedom long term travel, and you can even find more parents are taking their kids out of school to go traveling – which I think is a great idea!
+Today we’re much more open to open-ended traveling, freedom long-term travel, solo travel, and you can even find more parents are taking their kids out of school to go traveling – which I think is a great idea!

 What do YOU think is better about traveling today?